What is brain masala?

 We start by washing and cleaning 6 goat brains, and then chopping them roughly into 1-inch size cubes.
 And yes, there’s bound to be some blood.

-In a thick bottomed pan, add the two tablespoons of ghee and fry the masala for 5 minutes.
+In a thick-bottomed pan or kadai, add the two tablespoons of ghee and fry the masala for 5 minutes.
 Then add in the chopped goat’s brains and bay leaves and allow to cook on a low flame for another 20 minutes.

-When nearly done, add in the yogurt, stir and allow to cook for another 5 minutes before serving.
+When nearly done, add in the yogurt, stir, and allow to cook for another 5 minutes before serving.
 You can take the bay leaves out now or leave them in for your family to suck clean like chicken bones.
 Both ways work!
-Brain masala goes deliciously well with naans, or just simple chappatis, pav, or even plain ‘ol rice for lunch or dinner.
-You don’t even need any pickle to go with it.

 Try this easy brain masala recipe at home and let us know how spicy you made it!

-Spicy Brain Masala Curry – Goat Brain Dish
+Spicy Brain Masala Curry – Indian Goat Brain Dish

 For the masala: